George Wright (shortstop): Baseball legacy

 George Wright served on the 1906–1907 Mills Commission that—despite a complete lack of historical evidence—determined that Cooperstown, New York was the birthplace of baseball.
-President Mills and secretary Sullivan probably did the work, with the others lending gravity and celebrity.
+National League president Abraham G. Mills and secretary Sullivan probably did the work, with the others lending gravity and celebrity.
 (The commission's determination has never been taken seriously by baseball historians and scholars.)

 Wright accompanied the United States contingent to the 1912 Summer Olympics in Stockholm, Sweden where demonstrations of baseball, involving American track and field athletes and a team of Swedish players, were held.
 Wright umpired one of the games and provided instruction in the game for the Swedish players.
-Jim Thorpe, winner of the pentathlon and decathlon at that year's Olympics and a future Major League Baseball player, was one of the American players participating in the baseball exhibitions.
+Jim Thorpe, winner of the pentathlon and decathlon at that year's Olympics and a future major league baseball player, was one of the American players participating in the baseball exhibitions.

 Wright was consulted regarding the baseball centennial celebrations of 1939, including the establishment of the National Baseball Hall of Fame and Museum in Cooperstown.
-Soon after his own election to the Hall of Fame in 1937, he died in Boston of a stroke, George Wright was 90 years old.
+Soon after his own election to the Hall of Fame in 1937, he died in Boston of a stroke at the age of 90.
 He is buried in Holyhood Cemetery, in Brookline, Massachusetts.